 The brightest star of the Virgo constellation is called Spica, which, although translating to “Ear of Wheat” in Greek, is actually an ancient euphemism for “vagina” or “furrow” in Sumerian.
 There’s a fair bit of “ploughing of furrows” in the Sumerian texts, and the Plough itself, meaning “penis” in Sumerian, remains with us today.
 In the Celtic myths, the Plough is operated by Hu Gardarn.

 So while it’s difficult to be precise about what the original Mesopotamian star story meant, I think we can hazard an educated guess that it was about the importance of sacred sex rites to the fertility of not just the planet, but beyond that.
-I explain much more about sacred sex rites and Sovereignty in my book Reclaiming Sovereignty, and then go into more detail about these star teachings of the Mysteries in Stories in the Stars.
+I explain much more about sacred sex rites and Sovereignty in my book The Sacred Sex Rites of Ishtar, and then go into more detail about these star teachings of the Mysteries in Stories in the Stars.
 You can find a synopsis of each of these and others in My Books.

-It seems highly likely to me that that the ‘melon’ or apple that grew on the Tree of Knowledge of Good and Evil was actually knowledge of the stars, that the Tree of Life was the ubiquitous World Tree and that Hydra the water serpent was the serpent that guarded the garden.
+But in a nutshel, it seems highly likely to me that that the ‘melon’ or apple that grew on the Tree of Knowledge of Good and Evil was actually knowledge of the stories in the stars, that the Tree of Life was the ubiquitous World Tree and that Hydra the water serpent was the serpent that guarded the garden.
 I think that Adam and Eve were originally a god and goddess of fertility rites like the ones depicted on the cylinder, which, if we go by the fertility rites of the Mystery Groves of ancient Eleusis, always took place on the autumn equinox at the time of Virgo.